Mathilde is a Senior Associate in the Media Litigation group. Her practice encompasses all aspects of media law.

 - The Law Society Gazette – Provided her analysis on the decision of the Supreme Court’s clarification of the ‘serious harm’ threshold following the judgment in Lachaux v Independent Print Ltd & Anor UKSC 27 for defamation claims and provided her prediction of its likely impact.

-- Mathilde is currently working on numerous pre-publication and post-publication matters for high profile clients, including corporate bodies and private equity firms
+Mathilde is currently working on numerous pre-publication and post-publication matters for high profile clients, including HNW and UHNW clients, corporate bodies and private equity firms.
+She was the lead associate in various recent media cases:

-- Mathilde secured a front page apology and compensation for a Member of Parliament over false allegations published in his constituency’s newspaper
+- A case in which she secured a front page apology and compensation for a Member of Parliament over false allegations published in his constituency’s newspaper

-- Mathilde is part of the Carter-Ruck team dealing with cases involving the removal of information online and advising on the Data Protection Act 2018 and the UK General Data Protection Regulation, and her commentary on this was published in The Times.
+- Dealing with cases involving the removal of information online and advising on the Data Protection Act 2018 and the UK General Data Protection Regulation, and her commentary on this was published in The Times